 Yes.
 But Pre-Registering online allows you a quicker sign-in time.
 The walk-in registration fee is $50 and needs to be paid in cash ONLY.
-This is why we encourage you to Pre-Register online for $30.
-If you Pre-Register online, you can pay the $40 at your sign-in location.
+This is why we encourage you to Pre-Register and pay online for $30.
+If you Pre-Register only online, you can pay the $40 at your sign-in location.
 Pre-Registering is the way to go.
 Pre-Register here.

 - Have the following documents WITH YOU to present at Registration: driver’s license, vehicle registration, and proof of insurance.